lockwo/Paper-a-Day/README.md

 # Paper-a-Day

 In order to increase my knowledge of different fields and my abilities to read and synthesize papers, I have created this repository.
 Everyday I will upload 1 paper (from any number of fields) and a short write up on it, containing whatever thoughts on it I might have.
 Each of the folders in this repo will be one major field (e.g. Machine Learning) which may have subfields (e.g. Computer Vision).
 Below is the fields/subfields and the associated papers and thoughts.
 Note that although there may be famous papers in here, my goal is not just to read the famous papers from a field.
-Also I will only read peer-reviewed papers, as the reliance on unpublished Arxiv papers is something I see as a severe problem.
-Each subfield's set of papers is ranked (entirely subjectively) in the order that I most recommend people read.
+Previously I would only read peer reviewed work, and while I still stand by those principles, I have been worn down by the necessity of reading preprints in order to stay current in the rapidly moving fields.

 # Machine Learning: